ccard/csci565Project3/README.md

  - Ensure downloaders can still download even if the tracking server is down.
  - Continue running regardless of the state of the other uploaders/downloaders and the tracking server.

+### Tests
+The tests [features](features/find.feature) are defined in their own file using [lettuce](http://lettuce.it/).
+The tests are then implemented in the [steps](features/step.py) file.
+To run the tests use the command `lettuce` in the parent directory and watch the magic happen.